An Internship program that offers everything a Tea Lover could ask for!

 - Versed in Blogging, Social Media, Journalism, or Film

 While the internship program primarily focuses on the marketing and business development aspects, individuals who are more interested in the agricultural operations of the tea industry may choose to focus on it during their stay at Obubu.
 If this describes you, expect to be planting, harvesting, covering, pruning, roasting, processing, and fertilizing our tea with our president Akky-san and his years of experience.
-Please keep in mind that the most opportune months are March to October.
-This is a superb opportunity to see first-hand just how a tree becomes tea.
+Please keep in mind that the most opportune months are March to October and that during harvesting season every interns are excepted to participate for the harvest.
+This is a superb opportunity to see firsthand just how a tree becomes tea.
 These are the skill sets and interests we look for in an intern working on the agricultural side of Obubu:

 - Experienced in horticulture, forestry, farming, agriculture, soil studies

 - Experienced in planting/propagation, tree growth cycles, disease identification, silviculture, irrigation